SanathJ/Test/README.md

 Bot will automatically collect data and send it to the specified channels every 24 hours (at 18:00 UTC).

 `stats <opgg | log | ugg | lol> [=today | DD_MM_YYYY]` can be used to quickly check stats for a certain date.

+Reacting to the 'refresh' message in the `current` channel will also refresh the stats presented.

 Use `help <command>` to see more details.